Kyle Tucker Player Props: Astros vs. Reds

 Kyle Tucker At The Plate

-- Among qualified hitters in MLB action, his batting average ranks 41st, his on-base percentage ranks 36th, and he is 62nd in the league in slugging.
+- Among the qualified batters, he ranks 28th in batting average, while his on-base percentage ranks 32nd and he is 59th in slugging.

-- Tucker enters this game on a four-game hitting streak.
-During his last games, he's hitting .389 with one homer.
+- Tucker is batting .474 with one homer during his last outings and is riding a five-game hitting streak.

-- Tucker has driven in a run in 26 games this season (38.8%), including 11 games with more than one RBI (16.4%).
-He has also driven home three or more of his team's runs in two contests.
+- Tucker has had at least one RBI in 38.2% of his games this year (26 of 68), with two or more RBI 11 times (16.2%).
+He has also been responsible for three or more of his team's runs in two contests.

+- In 35.3% of his games this season, he has scored at least once.
+And he's had four games with multiple runs (5.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.